rufer7/github-sonarcloud-integration/README.md

 > [!IMPORTANT]
 > Assumption: Automatic analysis is already set up for the repository

-To set up CI-based analysis with GitHub actions follow the instructions (guided wizard) under https://sonarcloud.io/project/configuration/GitHubActions?id=SONAR_CLOUD_PROJECT_ID
+To set up CI-based analysis with GitHub actions ...

+- ... either follow the instructions (guided wizard) under https://sonarcloud.io/project/analysis_method?id=SONAR_CLOUD_PROJECT_ID
+- ... or use the official [sonarqube-scan-action](https://github.com/SonarSource/sonarqube-scan-action)
+   For an example, see [here](https://github.com/rufer7/aspnetcore-scan-testing/blob/main/.github/workflows/sonarqube-cloud.yml)

 > [!NOTE]
 > Replace `SONAR_CLOUD_PROJECT_ID` with the id of the SonarQube Cloud project